team467/team467.github.io/content/programs/fll/fll-summer-program/index.md

 We alter this schedule as needed to ensure the students get adequate time to finish their rockets.
 The rockets are tested at the end of the week usually either Thursday or Friday, again this sometimes has to change if the weather looks unfavorable.
 Recess is outside when the weather is suitable, we play team games during recess and the students are encouraged to participate.
 If the weather is bad either wet or too hot we will play games or have other activities indoors instead.

 On Friday we provide the students with a pizza lunch, this is included in the price.
-During Friday afternoon the students compete against the other teams using the LEGO Robots they have been building during the week.
+During Friday afternoon, the students compete against the other teams using the LEGO Robots they have been building during the week.
 This competition is based on the _FIRST_ LEGO League competition from the preceding season.
 Parents are invited to come and watch this.

 ---